-We are not fans of home staging a property with all-new, modern, sleek and colourless furniture.
+We are not fans of home staging the entire property with all-new, modern, sleek and colourless furniture.
 Old is not bad… Vintage is beautiful.
 Colour warms the soul.
-And fixtures do matter.
+And natural materials do matter.
 And we will always advise you in favour of real-life home staging.

 What we call a real-life home staging